tsokk/aoc20/README.md

 I spent some time studying CMake, but came to the conclusion that including it would add to the complications mentioned.
-I may add it later, if its expected benefits were to outweigh the costs of adding, configuring, and maintaining it.
+I may add it later, if its expected benefits outweigh the costs of adding, configuring, and maintaining it.